 Doing this helps keep your body guessing, making it easier to lose weight and keep it off long-term.

-Lumen experts explain that carb cycling balances out these peaks and valleys of insulin release so that more fat can be used instead of being stored away!
+Lumen metabolic experts explain that carb cycling balances out these peaks and valleys of insulin release so that more fat can be used instead of stored away!

-Carb cycling is a great way to lose weight and gain muscle.
+Carb cycling is also a great way to gain muscle.
 It can also help improve your health, endurance, athletic performance, and mental focus.

 It's important to note that carb cycling is not the same thing as low-carb diets or ketogenic diets (which are both very different from carb cycling).
-These other types of diets have their own benefits but may not be right for everyone who wants to try carb cycling.
+These other diets have their own benefits, but may not be suitable for everyone who wants to try carb cycling.

 The body responds to a high-carb diet by producing insulin, which is a hormone that tells your cells to take up sugar from your blood.
 This process is called "glucose disposal."
 When you eat a surplus of carbs, your muscles and liver store the excess glucose as glycogen (a type of energy storage molecule).

-When you reduce your carb intake, your body has to find another way to burn fat for energy rather than using sugar from carbohydrates or even protein.
-To do this, it needs more time between meals so that it can break down stored fat into ketone bodies instead of burning glucose straight away for energy--this process is called ketosis.
+When you reduce your carb intake, your body must find another way to burn fat for energy rather than using sugar from carbohydrates or protein.

-The amount of carbohydrates you're eating each day or week depends on what your goal is: if you're trying to lose weight or maintain weight loss (a "fat burner"), then your daily intake should be at a caloric deficit.
+The amount you're eating each day or week depends on your goal: if you're trying to lose weight or maintain weight loss (a "fat burner"), then your daily intake should be at a caloric deficit.

 If your goal is muscle growth ("gainer"), then you will want to eat a surplus of overall macros per day, but make sure to balance the carbs and allow them to fit into your low and high-carb days.